Engraulicypris

-Engraulicypris is a genus of fish in the family Cyprinidae endemic to Africa.
+Engraulicypris is a genus of freshwater ray-finned fish belonging to the family Danionidae, the danionins or danios.
+This genus is classified in the subfamily Chedrinae and the species in the genus are endemic to Africa.
 In a study of mitochondrial genealogy, the species formerly included in Mesobola are not phylogenetically separated from Engraulicypris and therefore should also be included in Engraulicypris.

 Species

 There are currently 7 recognized species in this genus: